Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Wamberal's median income among taxpayers is $57,465.
-The average income in the suburb is $86,724.
+The latest postcode level ATO data for financial year 2023 indicates that Wamberal had a median income among taxpayers of $57,465 and an average of $86,724.
 Nationally, these figures are extremely high compared to Greater Sydney's median of $60,817 and average of $83,003.
 Based on Wage Price Index growth since financial year 2023, current estimates for September 2025 would be approximately $62,556 (median) and $94,408 (average).
-According to the 2021 Census figures, household incomes rank at the 88th percentile ($2,407 weekly).
-The earnings profile shows that 27.8% of residents (1,978 people) fall into the $1,500 - 2,999 bracket.
-This aligns with the region where this cohort also represents 30.9%.
+According to the 2021 Census figures, household incomes rank at the 88th percentile with a weekly income of $2,407.
+The earnings profile shows that the $1,500 - 2,999 bracket dominates with 27.8% of residents (1,978 people).
 Economic strength is evident through 40.1% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 Housing accounts for 14.3% of income.
-Strong earnings rank residents within the 88th percentile for disposable income.
-The area's SEIFA income ranking places it in the 9th decile.
+Strong earnings rank residents within the 88th percentile for disposable income and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income